imfd-stroemungsmechanik/introduction-into-cfd/2_mesh_generation/1_mesh_import.md

 ## Mesh import

 The mesh for this case has been created using an external software and is stored in the ANSYS Fluent mesh format `*.msh`.
 OpenFOAM offers a tool to import a mesh like this into the OpenFOAM format.
-In this case, when the terminal's working directory is the `elbow` case folder, the mesh can be imported using the following command:
+In this case, when the terminal's working directory is the `1_elbow` case folder, the mesh can be imported using the following command:

 ```bash
 fluentMeshToFoam elbow.msh